filegive: Easy sending of files, point-to-point

 To learn more about the security in filegive, please read the Security page.

-I wrote this program because I was ashamed not being able to answer how to send a file through internet.
+I wrote this program because I was ashamed not being able to answer how to send a file through the Internet.
 I have principles, so I couldn't advertise 'dropbox', or 'skype'.
 At the end, I came up with filegive.

 I find it very comfortable in these situations:

-- Sending files through internet (I use UPnP all around)
+- Sending files through the Internet (I use UPnP all around)

-- Sending files to someone in the same LAN as I do, maybe at a hacker's party or a university campus, without giving him any credentials to access my system or using internet
+- Sending files to someone in the same LAN as I do, maybe at a hacker's party or a university campus, without giving him any credentials to access my system or using the Internet

 - Provide pastebin kind of URLs through IRC, without using 3rd party servers that store that for long